 We have no events listed for this date.

 Add more events!
 If you know of an interesting event either missing from this date or an upcoming event that you'd like to share please contact us.
 We continuously update these databases.

 Attacks on U-573 during this patrol

-If you believe we have missed an attack on a German U-boat in this listing please let us know.
+If you believe we have omitted an attack on U-573 please let us know.

 * These are officers that later became commanders themselves.